angelmvhill/Group-Project-Hill-Wiley-Gwinn/README.md

 ## Project Summary

 This project contains 3 main parts: an algorithmic trading strategy framework, a data processing framework, and a machine learning framework.
-To run this code, you will need to install the following packages:
+To run this code, you will need to install [the following packages](https://julianwileymac.github.io/Group-Project-Hill-Wiley-Gwinn/libraries).
-- backtrader
-- os
-- datetime

 The goal of this project was to create a framework for developing, training, and backtesting algorithmic trading models.
-We were certainly successful in this project as our code runs as it was designed to.
+Although we created a strategy to backtest, the focus was not on the strategy itself, but rather the framework itself.
+THe strategy is replaceable, and the framework around the sample strategy we created is what will fuel our future algotrading strategy developments.

 ## Algotrading Strategy Framework